Fathollah Minbashian: Relieved from command

-The third, most important factor was Minbashian’s opposition to the fatalism concerning “tie-in contracts” imposed by Western arms’ sellers.
+The third, most important factor was Minbashian's opposition to the fatalism concerning "tie-in contracts" imposed by Western arms’ sellers.
 On this subject, Minbashian related in much detail his row with the British Chief-of-Staff, three days before his dismissal.
 This dispute concerned the purchase and maintenance of British Chieftain tanks by the Iranian army, and the loss of £60 million Minbashian caused to the British, because Minbashian claimed that the British were in breach of contract by not maintaining the tanks which had become inoperable.

 Later, Minbashian stated on numerous occasions that he had been sacked by the Shah for his professionalism, his straight talking, and because of British pressure as he threatened their arms transactions and economic interests in Iran.

 Sports and cultural activities

 He had practiced soccer in his youth quasi-professionally as he was the first and very popular goalkeeper of the national football team of Iran.
-In 1942, he was in the Iran national football team which defeated the British Army XI Football team in a friendly game by 1-0.
+He played as a goalkeeper for Docharkheh Savaran and the Iran national team.
+In 1942, he was in the Iran national football team which defeated the British Army XI Football team in a friendly game by 1–0.
 Fathollah Minbashian practiced many other sports including swimming, the horseback riding, tennis and skiing.
 In the 1960s, he even published a self-teaching ski guide (Khod amouz eeski) comprising many diagrams.

 Like his two brothers Nemat and Ezatollah (who changed his name to Mehrdad Pahlbod when he married one of the Shah's sisters) Fathollah Minbashian was fond of music.
 An amateur violinist and poet, he was also a cinephile.
 He had a great passion for films by Norman Wisdom and Fernandel, which he dubbed in Persian.
 Together with his brother Nemat, he wrote the first Iranian tangos and had them recorded on vinyl records.
 These were released by the private Persian record label "Delbar", and were recorded and manufactured in Mumbai (formerly Bombay).
 Some of his poems have been adapted to music by his nephew Sepehr and sung by his sister Anvar.
-These tangos have been published on Youtube, Spotify and Apple by Minbashian's nephew Dara Minbashian (son of Nemat), who is himself a song-writer.
+These tangos have been published on YouTube, Spotify and Apple by Minbashian's nephew Dara Minbashian (son of Nemat), who is himself a songwriter.

 His love for the Persian civilisation was expressed spectacularly during the festive military parade that were part of international celebrations of the 2,500-year celebration of the Persian Empire, a parade he organised with his brother Mehrdad Pahlbod, who was Minister of Culture.
-This parade used the costumes and musical instruments of Cyrus the Great’s Achaemenid.
+This parade used the costumes and musical instruments of Cyrus the Great's Achaemenid.